Feedbacks and Actions

 Rollover Condition

-Specify a condition in which so called Rollover is allowed.
-Rollover means that when the end of the value range of the parameter is reached the next step will jump to the other end of the range again.
+Specify a condition in which Rollover is allowed.
+Rollover means that when the end of the value range is reached, the next step jumps to the other end of the range.

 Fine Step